8 Examples of How to Use Visual Cues with Visual Learners

 Learning and remembering can be difficult for visual learners because they think in pictures and don't easily process what they hear orally.
 We can make learning so much easier for these students by using visual cues.
 When we use visual cues, we give them new information in a form that matches the way they think.
 The outcome is rapid learning.
 Here are eight examples of how to effectively use this strategy.

 1. Use visual cues as reminders

-1. A visual cue might be something as simple as a little picture drawn on a white board to remind your child to clean his room.
+A visual cue might be something as simple as a little picture drawn on a sticky note to remind your child to clean their room.

-3. A visual cue to remind a child of the sound and shape of a letter:
+3. Use a visual cue to remind a child of the sound and shape of a letter

 (This is a hand drawn version of our Alphabet M image.)